 Do a Sex Challenge

-As we touched on in Chapter Three, sometimes you have to just do it.
+Improving sexual intimacy is a lot of work and you may not always be in the mood.
+But, sometimes you have to just do it.
 One way is by trying a sex challenge.
 There are lots of sex challenges out there and they can range in time increments from three days to thirty, but typically the premise is to challenge yourselves to have sex each day for the number of days in the challenge.

 The goal of the challenge isn’t to make it so that you start having sex every night for the rest of your lives, but to get that sex-intimacy cycle moving in a positive direction.
 Tip: If you aren’t already having sex on a regular basis, try starting with a shorter period of time like seven days instead of 30.
 The intent is to get you back into the habit of having sex and being intentional about it, not give you something to embark upon and then feel like a failure afterward.
 Thirty days is a pretty long stretch!